 5. Sticking to healthy habits becomes effortless.
 When you have plant-based ingredients on hand, plant-based eating becomes a healthy habit, which becomes a lifestyle.

-What Foods to Stock in Your Plant-Based Pantry
+What to Stock in a Plant-Powered Pantry

 Whole Grains

 Whole grains and starchy vegetables have historically received a bad reputation.
-That’s because their processed versions, like white bread and white pasta or potatoes made into potato chips, have been made unhealthy by stripping them of their nutrients like fiber, vitamins, and minerals, causing a myriad of unwanted health conditions.
-Whole grains are unprocessed whole foods, and are a fabulous source of healthy carbohydrates, B vitamins, magnesium, fiber, and plant-based protein, just to name a few.
+That’s because their ultra processed versions, like refined white bread and white pasta or potatoes made into potato chips, have been made unhealthy by stripping them of their nutrients like fiber, vitamins, and minerals, causing a myriad of unwanted health conditions.
+Whole grains are whole foods, and are a fabulous source of healthy carbohydrates, B vitamins, magnesium, fiber, and plant-based protein, just to name a few.
 Keep at least 2–3 whole grains in your pantry to start.
 Examples include brown rice, black rice, red rice, farro, bulgur, buckwheat, kamut, quinoa, amaranth, teff, and oats.

 Stocking what you know and love is a great place to start.
 For example, if you love pasta, keep a whole grain or legume pasta on hand.
 That’s one!
 Now, choose two more.
 Perhaps brown or black rice, or wild rice, would be your next choice.
 How about one more?
 Quinoa is always a fun addition or maybe you’re feeling a little wild and want to experiment with unique grains like amaranth, millet, or buckwheat (one of my personal faves because it's delicious and easy to make!).
 The point is to start with grains you know and love and, as you create more recipes, experiment by trying one new grain on your next trip to the grocery store.
 Research shows that incorporating a variety of grains can offer nutritional benefits since they all come with their own set of nutritional values.
 Check out our blog article, 3 Whole Grains to Try This Week or explore more from this handy Whole Grains Council, Whole Grains from A to Z, list.